-We thank you for your continued support as an investor and look forward to the coming year as we build on our accomplishments of 2013.
-We hope that we will have an opportunity to welcome you at the meeting.
+We thank you for your continued support as an investor and are pleased to share our accomplishments during fiscal 2015 and to the date of the Meeting with you as we move forward with the exciting initiatives for the coming year.
+We hope that we will have an opportunity to welcome you at the Meeting.